PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/02-page-descriptor.md

 ##### `resolve`

-This is a helper function to resolve any path relative to the root of the project.
+This helper function resolves paths relative to the project's root.
 Since Frugal bundle your pages and output them somewhere else, relative path in your page won't be preserved unless you resolve them first with the `resolve` method.

 ### With `generate`